mongodb/mongosql/evaluator/expr_values.md

 ## NewSQL* Constructors

-Each of the types of `SQLValues` listed above has a constructor (`NewSQLBool`, for example) that takes a `SQLValueKind` and a go value.
+Each of the types of `SQLValue`s listed above has a constructor (`NewSQLBool`, for example) that takes a `SQLValueKind` and a go value.
 First, the constructor will create a `BaseSQLBool` instance from the value and kind parameters.
 Then, depending on the `SQLValueKind` provided, it will wrap the `BaseSQLBool` in either a `MongoSQLBool` or a `MySQLBool` and return it.